The Role of Masks in Mitigating Viral Spread on Networks

-Above, the first equality follows since the spectrum of any matrix and its transpose are the same, and the rest are due to standard manipulations of the determinant.
 Putting together the results of this section and Section \ref{subsec:R0}, we have shown that when $R_0 \le 1$, the epidemic dies out in finite time, whereas when $R_0 > 1$, the epidemic eventually infects a positive fraction of the population.